 - 12. Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary. - 13.
-Install the cowling.
-(FZ8-NA)
+Install the cowling (for ABS models only).

 Coolant

 The coolant level should be checked before each ride.
 In addition, the coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.